Stocks fall as Fed signals rates need to go still higher

 AP Business Writers

-The S&P 500 fell 0.3% as of 1:47 p.m.
-Eastern, with retailers, banks and industrial stocks among the biggest weights on the benchmark index.
-The Dow Jones Industrial Average drifted between small gains and losses and the Nasdaq was down less than 0.1%.
+The S&P 500 fell 0.9% as of 3:25 p.m.
+Eastern, with retailers, banks and technology stocks among the biggest weights on the benchmark index.
+The Dow Jones Industrial Average fell 150 points, or 0.5%, at 33,405, and the tech-heavy Nasdaq composite slid 1%.
+The major indexes are all headed for weekly losses.

 The Fed has been raising rates aggressively in order to tame inflation by applying the brakes to the economy.
 Investors have been hoping that more signs of easing inflation could help the central bank shift to less aggressive rate increases.